zilishen/documentation/content/nap-waf/configuration-guide/configuration.md

 Please note that the access profile cannot be deleted if it is in use in any URL.

-### Attack Signatures
-Attack signatures are checked only on the JSON parts of the token but not on the signature.
-The signature detection is according to the configuration of the respective header (usually "Authorization") or parameter that hosts the JWT.
-The signatures are checked within the JSON values of the token as if there was a JSON profile but no other checks that a JSON profile does will be done here: sizes (other than the total length as in the Access profile), parse properties as parameters and schema validation.

-In case the request does not match a URL with Access Profile, the Authorization header of "bearer" type is attempted for parsing but without raising violations except for Base64.
-The details are in this table:

 ### JWT Violations

 NGINX App Protect WAF introduces three new violations specific to JWT: `VIOL_ACCESS_INVALID`, `VIOL_ACCESS_MISSING` and `VIOL_ACCESS_MALFORMED`.